 "Poke Bombs" at Off The Hook Poke Market

 Craving poke?
-You’ve come to the right spot.
+You've come to the right spot.
 The poke selection includes Hawaiian style, miso ginger, and the classic shoyu poke to name a few.
 You can order the poke by the pound, as part of a poke bowl, or in a sampler set of 9 different poke options.
 My go to dish here?
-The “poke bombs” which is a trio of abura-age (fried tofu pouches which we call “cone sushi” in Hawaii) stuffed with rice and poke.
+The "poke bombs" which is a trio of aburaage (fried and simmered tofu pouches which we call "cone sushi" in Hawaii) stuffed with rice and poke.
 Note: Outside of Manoa, make sure to check out Ono Seafood, Kahiau Jerky, Ahi Assassins, and Maguro Brothers for poke.
 2908 E Manoa Rd, Honolulu, HI 96822

 Banana-Macadamia Nut Pancakes at Waioli Kitchen & Bake Shop